How classic car-friendly is your state?

 Total Grade: 527.5

 Missouri has some pretty stringent restrictions that come along with getting Historic plates, with no real obvious benefits for doing so, other than avoiding an annual registration renewal.
-The DMV’s website doesn’t say you can’t drive the car on a weekday, but if you’re driving it to a shop, it must be within 100 miles of home, and you’re limited to only 1000 miles of driving per year.
+The DVM’s website doesn’t say you can’t drive the car on a weekday, but if you’re driving it to a shop, it has to be within 100 miles of home, and you’re limited to just 1,000 miles of driving per year.
+The mileage restriction alone might steer you away from getting such a plate.
+A thousand miles a year isn’t much.

 Taxation is also pretty brutal in Missouri, depending on your county.
-The state assesses a 4.25-percent sales tax, but then there are 24 pages worth of county taxes to research to find out how much more you owe.
-A cursory search reveals that your additional sales tax can be up to 5.513 percent.
+The state assesses a 4.25% sales tax, but then there are 24 pages worth of county taxes to research to find out how much more you owe.
+A cursory search reveals that your additional sales tax can be up to 5.5130%.
+There’s a handy tax calculator to figure out how much you’re going to owe.

-One bit of good news is that Missouri allows an owner to bond a title if the original title isn’t present.
+One bit of good news is that Missouri allows an owner to bond a title if the original title isn’t present, making it much more friendly to register a car than some of the states in the Northeast, which just tell you to hit the bricks if you don’t have a title.

-Historic registration doesn’t appear to get you out of the state’s biennial safety inspection, but you do avoid the emissions inspection in St. Louis County if your car is from the 1996 model year or older.
-Throw in an average foot of snow that lots of places in Missouri get every year and it’s not particularly friendly to old cars.
+Historic registration doesn’t appear to get you out of the state’s biennial safety inspection, but you do avoid the emissions inspection in St. Louis, St. Louis County, St. Charles County or Jefferson County if your car is from 1996 or older.
+Throw in the average foot of snow lots of places in Missouri get every year and it’s not particularly old car friendly.

 43. Hawaii